 2. Use only cold water to wash Kerala silk saris.

 3. Never mix Kerala saris with other clothes while washing.
-There are more changes for Kerala sari to get colours of other clothes while washing.
-Hence try to avoid such risks.
+There are more changes for Kerala sari to get the colours of other clothes while washing.
+Hence, try to avoid such risks.

-5. Never soak your sari overtime in water.
-Also hand wash is preferable than machine wash to increase durability.
+5. Never soak your sari overnight in water.
+Also, hand washing is preferable to machine washing to increase durability.
 Sari won’t get damaged easily.

-6. While washing, use a toothbrush to remove stains and extra dirt stick on to your sari.
+6. While washing, use a toothbrush to remove stains and extra dirt stuck onto your sari.

-8. To remove stain from saris, apply a little white toothpaste in stained portions and allow it to dry.
-Later gently rub it using a brush.
+8. To remove stain from saris, apply a little white toothpaste to the stained portions and allow it to dry.
+Later, gently rub it using a brush.
 Stains will be removed.

-9. Always dry your Kerala sari under shades only.
-When sunlight is intense, your sari fades and threads also come out of cloth.
-But never dry sari in closed room.
-It may cause fungal infection and bad smell.
+9. Always dry your Kerala sari in the shade only.
+When sunlight is intense, your sari fades, and the threads also come out of the cloth.
+But never dry a sari in a closed room.
+It may cause fungal infection and a bad smell.

-10. While ironing sari, never directly place iron box on silk borders.
-Spread newspapers on sari, and then iron it.
+10. While ironing a sari, never directly place the iron box on silk borders.
+Spread newspapers on the sari, and then iron it.

 Also read: How to make use of old saris?